kevinramlal/kevinramlal.github.io/Articles/Intro-to-Liquidity.md

 Tying this to our previous article where we introduced bid-ask spreads, we would imagine that securities that trade in liquid markets would have tight (small) spreads, and securities that trade in illiquid markets would have wide spreads.

-One of the best textbook resources, that I will frequently reference throughout these articles is "Market Liquidity" by Foucal, Pagano, and Roel (FPR) *Add Amazon Link*
+One of the best textbook resources, that I will frequently reference throughout these articles is "Market Liquidity" by Foucault, Pagano, and Roel (FPR)

 ### So, why should you care about Market Liquidity?